stormpath/stormpath-sdk-node/README.md

 #### ID Site Improvements ####

-We recently added session support to our
-[ID Site Feature](http://docs.stormpath.com/guides/using-id-site)
-and this SDK release adds
-a `logout: true` option to the `application.CreateIdSiteUrl([options],cb)` method.
-When this option is used the user will be logged out of their session when they are redirected to the ID Site and then immediately redirected to the specified `callbackUri` where the `idSiteResult` has a new `status` property which will be the value of `'LOGOUT'`
+We recently added Single Sign On (SSO) support to our [ID Site Feature](http://docs.stormpath.com/guides/using-id-site) and this SDK release adds a `logout: true` option to the ` application.CreateIdSiteUrl([options],cb)` method.
+When this option is used  the user’s SSO cookie will be destroyed and the user will be immediately redirected to the specified `callbackUri` where the `idSiteResult` has a new `status` property which will be the value of `'LOGOUT'`

 For more information see the [createIdSiteUrl](http://docs.stormpath.com/nodejs/api/application#createIdSiteUrl)